wixette/meowlang/README.md

 Meow tokens are case-insensitive.
 For example, `Meow`, `meow`, and `MEOW` are the same things.

-### The Default Meow File Format
+### Meow File Format

-The default text representation of a Meowlang source code uses semicolon `";"` to end every Meow element.
+The text representation of a Meowlang source code uses semicolon `";"` to end every Meow element.

 For example, the following code contains 5 Meow elements, whose values are 0, 1, 2, 3 and 4.